 Meeting a care need

-The home should assess your care needs to make sure that they can meet it before agreeing to a move but you may want to check;
+Any care provider should assess your care needs to make sure that they can meet it before agreeing to a move but you may want to check;

 - What happens if my needs change in the future?